rentxiang/Huskyhub/README.md

 # Huskyhub

-Huskyhub is an original pioneer program designed by the Silicon Valley Hackers Club(Current developed by Tianxiang) to support student life and foster a community for students at Northeastern University to join and engage in discussions.
+Huskyhub is an original pioneer program designed by the Silicon Valley Hackers Club(Current developed by Dylan) to support student life and foster a community for students at Northeastern University to join and engage in discussions.
 </div>

 ### App Preview :